29.5-M Filipinos overweight — NNC

 “While individuals and families bear the primary responsibility for their nutritional well-being, the government and other stakeholders must support them, especially the marginalized,” it added.

-This, as the NNC called for more support for the Philippine Plan of Action for Nutrition (PPAN) as the country commemorates the Nutrition Month.
+This as the NNC called for more support for the Philippine Plan of Action for Nutrition (PPAN) as the country commemorates Nutrition Month.

 The PPAN 2023-2028 provides a comprehensive framework for improving the nutritional situation in the Philippines.